Uizdqhuqzs/CFD_public/Incompressible/README.md

 ## Short description

 This program is a solver for the Navier-Stokes equations in 2D incompressible flows.
-It relies on spectral decomposition to compute derivatives using FFT.
+It relies on spectral decomposition to compute derivatives using the fast Fourrier transform algorithm implemented in numpy.
 A first-order discretization scheme is applied for time integration.

 The code is intended for training purposes and serves as a first step toward developing more comprehensive solvers.